Nicemanss/help.myhpbwallet.com/index.md

 4. Under "Read / Write Contract", select "stake"
 5. In the "nodeAddr" field, input the address which is physically bound to your BOE (Binding Address)
 6. Press the "Write" button
-7. Open the wallet assigned as your "Node Address"
+7. Open the wallet assigned as your "Node Address" for your physical BOE.
 8. A box will pop up.
 Ensure the amount is set to 30 000 (this is the amount of HPB you would send to the contract address), and that the Gas Limit is not -1 (it should auto generate the required Gas Limit, but if not you can input 8000000 as limit).
 9. Verify that the address you are sending the 30 000 HPB to is correct on your physical Ledger/Trezor.
 It should be 0x9c52535541ace93950636649dab6f2892f02ea75.
 10. Check the transaction, and if all looks good press the "Yes, I am sure!
 Make transaction." button